vctormb/grocerify/README.md

 - [React Testing Library](https://github.com/kentcdodds/react-testing-library) for integration testing;

 ## Roadmap
-- Rewrite the UI to use TypeScript;
+- E2E testing with Cypress;
 - Add form validation;
-- E2E testing with Cypress;
 - Aprimorate the UI to handle better with caching;
 - Aprimorate the back-end;
+- Rewrite the UI to use TypeScript;
-- loading...
+- more...